sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0027.jpg

-A password compliance audit found
+**Question** : A password compliance audit found
-1. One-time password access of 20 domain accounts that are members of Domain Admins group In Active Directory are not being enforced
+- One-time password access of 20 domain accounts that are members of Domain Admins group In Active Directory are not being enforced
-2. All the sessions of connecting to domain controllers are not being recorded by CyberArk PSM
+- All the sessions of connecting to domain controllers are not being recorded by CyberArk PSM
 What should you do to address these findings?
+**Answer** : (1) Edit the Master Policy and add two policy exceptions. enable "Enforce one-time password access', enable "Record and save session activity"

-Edit the Master Policy and add two policy exceptions. enable "Enforce one-time password access', enable "Record and save session activity"
+1. Edit the Master Policy and add two policy exceptions. enable "Enforce one-time password access', enable "Record and save session activity"
-Edit safe properties and add two policy exceptions. enable •Enforce one-time password access", enable "Record and save session activity'
+2. Edit safe properties and add two policy exceptions. enable •Enforce one-time password access", enable "Record and save session activity'
-Edit CPM Settings and add two policy exceptions enable "Enforce one-time password access", enable "Record and save session activity"
+3. Edit CPM Settings and add two policy exceptions enable "Enforce one-time password access", enable "Record and save session activity"
-Contact the Windows Administrators and request them to add two policy exceptions at Active Directory Level. enable "Enforce one-time password access", enable "Record and save session activity"
+4. Contact the Windows Administrators and request them to add two policy exceptions at Active Directory Level. enable "Enforce one-time password access", enable "Record and save session activity"

 IMG-20231015-WA0028.jpg